openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 _Note: "Activity" is defined as recent, sustained contributions during the past 90 days.
 Contributions can include, but are not limited to, participation in meetings, issues or pull-requests, editing documentation, community management, marketing, organizing events, as well as similar activities as they relate to the OpenJS Foundation and its member projects._

-## Approving Project Charters and Project Progression Updates
+## Approving Project Charters and Project Stage Changes

 Per the [CPC charter section 5][], the voting CPC members are responsible for approving new project charters and changes to them along with changes to a [project's stage][stages].